CivityNL/civity-docs-edit/dataplatform_DATASETS_PreviewDatasources.md

 #### Q: I've set the Geo-Enabled field to yes, why is the map still not displayed correctly on the portal?

 **A:** Make sure to check the following things:
-*   Are you using one of the filetypes that support the map functionality (e.g., CSV, Excel, or GeoJSON)?
+*   Are you using one of the filetypes that support the map functionality (i.e., CSV or GeoJSON)?
-*   Does the CSV or Excel file consist of geometry columns, and do the column names comply with the default field keywords?
+*   Does the CSV file consist of geometry columns, and do the column names comply with the default field keywords?
 See documentation on [managing geometry columns](datasets_ManageGeometryColumns)
 *   Is your datasource missing any values?